-Nix is a patent-pending hardware that senses colors of the real world.
+Nix is patent-pending hardware that senses colors of the real world.
 Put it simply, you point the device over an object and the sensor will “read” the color for you.
 You can use a variety of tools – PC software, iPhone/Android app – to transcode this color into HSV, RGB, HSL, CMYK, HTML and more.

 The sensor and the app should be a boon for a lot of people.
 But I think it’s a definite must-have tool for artists whose areas of expertise fall in both the worlds: analog and digital.
-It’s an amazing thing to be able to pick colors right out of nature’s tool box even if it includes man-made things.
+It’s an amazing thing to be able to pick colors right out of nature’s toolbox even if it includes man-made things.

 Nix Color Sensor is a tiny device with a color sensor.
 You place the sensor on an object and it picks the color for you.
 The biggest advantage of the device is that there is no distortion in the process of sensing the colors.
-So, you get the truest value.
+So, you get the trust value.

 Obviously, as is expected, you can then convert the color to an alphanumeric value (RGB, CMYK, HTML, HSV etc.).
 But the app actually goes beyond this: you can convert the color to a lot of media like interior wall paints, oil paints, watercolor, automotive paints etc.

-It gets interesting right after this: you can then use this conversion to pick a brand (for the color) and then instantly get information about nearest store where you can buy the paint.
+It gets interesting right after this: you can then use this conversion to pick a brand (for the color) and then instantly get information about the nearest store where you can buy the paint.

 Now, needless to say, the app also comes with many other features like creating swatches and modifying palettes and more to keep you organized.